33 Profitable Businesses To Start With 50k in Kenya

 27. Daycare

 Are you a stay-at-home mum, and you can take care of children?
-Well, you can start a daycare business to care for other parents’ small kids who are not school-going.
+Well, you can start a daycare business with 50k in Kenya to care for other parents’ small kids who are not school-going.

 You can get the necessary licenses to ensure parents feel safe leaving you with their little ones.
 In addition, you can also rent a more prominent room where you can accommodate the children.
 That should cost you at most 50k.